It’s fair to say that 2017 was the year that Cyber Security grabbed the headlines with a number of highly publicised global data breaches.

 2017 was the year that brought us the biggest ransomware attacks in history and despite a greater public awareness of this malicious software, it remains one of the biggest cyber security threats in 2018.

-Over the last year the hackers have honed and tweaked their ransomware to cause maximum damage and as long as they are cashing in they will continue to target those users that will yield the most profit.
+Over the last year, hackers have honed and tweaked their ransomware to cause maximum damage and as long as they are cashing in they will continue to target those users that will yield the most profit.
 This has been evident as the fraudsters increasingly turn to industries such as healthcare that are softer targets and more likely to pay a ransom.

 The growing trend this year will be the delivery of ransomware to individual smartphone users.
 As smartphones continue their dominance as the most frequently used device to go online, they will prove an easy target for hackers looking to infect victims and extort money.